HACK3R-CRYPTO/RhythmRush/frontend/README.md

 Wallet not connecting:
 - Ensure wallet extension is installed
-- Check wallet is connected to Celo Sepolia network
+- Check wallet is connected to Celo Mainnet (Chain ID: 42220) or Celo Sepolia Testnet (Chain ID: 11142220)
+- The app supports both networks automatically
 - Refresh page and try again
 - Check browser console for errors